XAI-ANITI/ethik/README.md

   <img width="75%" src="docs/figures/mnist_bias_explanation.svg" alt="Image bias explanation" />
 </div>

 This takes around 15 seconds to run on a mid-tier laptop.
 The previous plot highlights the regions of importance for identifying each digit.
 More precisely, the intensity of each pixel corresponds to the probability increase of saturating or not the pixel.
 A value of 0.28 means that saturating the pixel increases the probability predicted by the model by 0.28.
 Note that we do not saturate and desaturate the pixels independently.
 Instead, our method understands which pixels are linked together and saturates them in a realistic manner.
 The previous images show that the CNN seems to be using the same visual cues as a human.
 However, we can see that is uses very specific regions on images to identify particular digits.
 For instance, the top-right region of an image seems to trigger the "5" digit, whereas the bottom parts of the images seem to be linked with the "7" digit.
+Meanwhile, the colder areas correspond to regions that lower the predicted probabilities when the corresponding pixels are "turned on", which is why the center of the "0" digit figure is blue.

 ## Authors